StarbeamOne/blog.starbeam.one/content/article/2021/The-Opportunity-as-I-See-It.md

 This should enable a world where users:

-- Increase adoption as they are using familiar technology and processes with lesser risk (e.g. got a problem with fraud?
+- Increase adoption as they are using familiar technology and processes with lesser risk (e.g., got a problem with fraud?
 No problem, it can be reconciled -- try doing that with a blockchain)
-- Don't have to pay for gas fees for basic transactions (i.e. "minting")
+- Don't have to pay for gas fees for basic transactions (i.e., "minting")
 - Have a *choice* whether they want to use blockchain or not for denoting their digital ownership (this simply does not exist right now -- you are forced onto an awkward blockchain whether you like it or not)

 Finally, it's interesting to note that in [real estate house ownership is the prominent segment by nearly a factor 2-to-1](https://www.policygenius.com/homeowners-insurance/homeowners-vs-renters-statistics/).
 I would like to think that this is the same ultimate destination for digital ownership as well.
 I would like to further think that starbeam.one is one of the first -- if not *the* first --  of over a dozen other *centralized, hybrid offerings* to enter this space in the next few years to capture this market and compete effectively against our purely decentralized friends ([frenemies](https://en.wikipedia.org/wiki/Frenemy)? 😆).